adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - Provide higher compensation for workers in some cases
 - Create opportunities for more personalized support arrangements

+For guidance on becoming an independent support worker, including setting up your business and understanding qualification requirements, see our [Complete Guide to Becoming an Independent NDIS Support Worker](/blog/becoming-an-independent-ndis-support-worker-your-ultimate-2025-guide/) and [Do You Need a Qualification to be an NDIS Support Worker?](/blog/do-you-need-a-qualification-to-be-an-ndis-support-worker/)

 ## NDIS Sole Trader Pay Rates

 Independent support workers and sole traders working with NDIS participants should: